briandfoy/briandfoy.github.io/_posts/2020-09-16-monads-promises-and-fluent-programming.md

 Picture is brian.jpg
 {% endhighlight %}

 But, that code is pretty ugly.
-One of the major proglems (among others), is that I hard-coded the chain.
+One of the major problems (among others), is that I hard-coded the chain.
 That's easy enough to fix—I'll construct all the middle `then`s from a table instead.
 Rather than check with `defined`, I'll add a new step to verify the input.

 {% highlight perl %}
 sub looks_like_id ( $id      ) { $id =~ /\A[0-9]+\z/ ? $id : undef }